Woocommerce

 /wp-content/themes/YOUR-THEME-NAME-child-theme/functions.php

-For example, to add a Recommendations slider with the Content @product-page-alternatives to your Product Page, you would include the following code within the main <php? ?> tags in functions.php:
+For example, to add a Recommendations slider with the Slider @product-page-alternatives to your Product Page, you would include the following code within the main <?php ?> tags in functions.php:

 // CLERK ADD PRODUCT PAGE SLIDER